 Your tent mates will chuckle at first, sure, but you’ll have the last laugh when their midnight toilet break leaves their tootsies far from toasty.
 Likewise, hiking gloves can keep hands warm, or even better are a pair of Dachstein Mitts.

 15. Choose a small tent

 Humans are to tents what radiators are to homes – that is, the primary source of heating.
-Just as a pair of radiators will heat a smaller house far better than they will a bigger house, your body heat will warm up a smaller tent far more effectively than it will a large tent.
+Just as a pair of radiators will heat a smaller house far better than they will a bigger house, your body heat will warm up a smaller tent far more effectively than it will a family tent.

 16. Store gear inside your tent

 To further reduce the square footage your body heat has to warm up, and thus improve thermal efficiency, bring as much gear as is convenient inside with you at night.